 Reviewed By: KVR (Head Writer)

-Verdict: Caution Advised for Scenes of Strong Violence and Mature Themes
+Verdict: Caution Advised (For Strong Gory Violence and Crude Humour)

 Strongest Content: Violence

 November 20, 2015